Supahands/AI-toolkit/README.md

 # AI-toolkit
-This is an open source repo where SUPA host all of the useful notebook and script for AI.
+This is an open source repo where SUPA host a collection of helpful guides, notebooks, and scripts designed for a wide range of AI-related tasks.
+Whether you’re working with large language models (LLMs), machine learning algorithms, or data processing, this repo provides resources to support and simplify your AI projects.

 # Notebooks
 ## Large Language Model (LLM)